 The public health internship is one of the most exciting components of the public health major!
 This is a chance for you to start narrowing down what you want to do when you graduate, gain experience and start networking.

 There are two types of public health internships for credit:

 1. HPS 493A - This is the 6 unit/250 contact hour required internship course.

 2. HPS 493B - For upper division elective credit.
 This internship can be completed for 3 or 6 units.

 Internship Orientation Session

-Before students will gain access to the required documents to enroll in internship units, they must watch an internship orientation video and complete the orientation information worksheet.
-The internship orientation video will be available on this website each semester for student to enroll in the upcoming semester.
+Before students will gain access to the required documents to enroll in internship units, they must watch an internship orientation video and complete the orientation worksheet.
+The internship orientation video will be available on this website each semester for students who plan to enroll in internship units for the upcoming semester.
 Students must watch the video and complete the worksheet the semester before their internship experience, even if they have viewed an earlier version of the orientation video.

 1. Watch the Public Health Internship Orientation video (for Spring 2018 planned internships).

 2. The accompanying Internship Orientation worksheet must be completed while watching the video.